Megyn Kelly Opens Up About Her Own Experience With Charlie Rose

 “I have known Charlie for years,” she said on Megyn Kelly TODAY.
 “So this is not a pleasant story for me.”

-CBS suspended Rose, 75, who also works for 60 Minutes, on Monday evening after the Washington Post published its lengthy investigation into his alleged misconduct.
+CBS fired Rose, 75, on Tuesday afternoon after the Washington Post published its lengthy investigation into his alleged misconduct.
 The allegations against Rose all came from women who worked with or wanted to work with Rose, and their accounts included claims of him groping them, appearing naked around them and telling one that he dreamed about her swimming nude.

 Rose issued a statement acknowledging that he had “behaved insensitively at times,” though he denied the veracity of some of the claims against him.
 “It is essential that these women know I hear them and that I deeply apologize for my inappropriate behavior.
 I am greatly embarrassed,” he wrote in the statement.
 “I have behaved insensitively at times, and I accept responsibility for that, though I do not believe that all of these allegations are accurate.
 I always felt that I was pursuing shared feelings, even though I now realize I was mistaken.”